boneta/UmbrellaIntegrator/README.md

   pip install git+https://github.com/boneta/UmbrellaIntegrator.git
 ```
 ### Requirements
-*Python 3.8+*
+*Python 3.8 - 3.11*
+*Python 3.12+* is not supported for direct installation due to the deprecation of the `distutils` module of `numpy`, but it works fine if installed manually.

 A Fortran compiler (tested with *gfortran*)

 Packages:
   - NumPy
   - SciPy (only needed for 2D)
+  - Meson (only needed for Python 3.12+)

 ### Manual Installation
 It can also be installed by cloning/downloading the source code from the GitHub repository.
 Then, to take advantage of extremely fast functions written in Fortran, a f2py module must be compiled.
+After that, ensure that the UmbrellaIntegrator directory can be found in the `PYTHONPATH`.
 ```
   git clone https://github.com/boneta/UmbrellaIntegrator.git
   make -C UmbrellaIntegrator